-A parking meter may be either a single space meter or a parking pay station, which serves 8 - 10 parking spaces depending on the location.
-Each meter is marked to indicate the rate and maximum amount of time a vehicle may be parked at that location.
-If you are unsure how long you will be parked, consider putting in a little extra money to avoid receiving an expired meter citation.
+A parking meter may be either a single space meter or a multi-space parking pay station, which service 8-10 parking spaces depending on the location.
+Each meter is marked to indicate the rate and maximum amount of time a vehicle may be parked in that location.
+If you are unsure how long you will be parked, consider adding a little extra payment to avoid receiving an expired meter citation.

 Use Your SmartphoneAll street and lot meters are equipped to accept smartphone payments through the Passport Parking App.
 This app allows you to pay with your phone, get notifications when your meter is about to expire, and add additional time (up to the maximum allowed) without having to return to your car.
 Learn more on our Passport Parking page.